Frequently Asked Questions

 What happens if I don’t complete the challenge in time?

 We advise all candidates to submit whatever they have at the end of the period, regardless of whether they have finished or not.

-It’s up to the hirer whether they will consider submissions after they have fallen into void state (ie the solution was not uploaded in time).
+If you don’t submit in time it’s not all over.
 We do provide clients the tools to open up the challenge to allow you more time to complete it - so if you suffer the old ‘dog ate my homework’ scenario then please contact the person that invited you and they will be able to decide whether to open the challenge up again.

 Do you allow multiple submissions?